-Insta360 has begun taking preorders for the Insta360 Titan, its flagship 360 camera with eight Micro Four Thirds sensors and 11K resolution.
-Here are my hands-on impressions of the Titan from CES 2019.
+Insta360 has begun shipping preorders for the Insta360 Titan, its flagship 360 camera with eight Micro Four Thirds sensors and 11K resolution.
+Here are my hands-on impressions of the Titan from CES 2019, and some sample videos.

 Insta360 first revealed the Titan at CES 2018, and is now about to release it in 2019.
 Here’s the launch video: